The number one factor determining the future of the energy world is peak oil production.

-Oil and gas are among the energy sources which show the highest energy return on energy invested (EROI), apart from nuclear power and hydro.
+Oil and gas are among the energy sources with the highest energy return on invested energy (EROI) next to nuclear power and hydropower.

-This means that prices will gradually return to their “old” new normal which historically have been far above 100 US dollars for every barrel.
+This means that prices will gradually return to their “old” new normality, which in the past was well over USD 100 per barrel.

-It is not likely that people, industry and society as a whole will be able to pay for this luxury, at a price above 100 dollars for every barrel.
-This is because of financial crisis, demographic changes, world-wide dependance on this limited resource, level of innovation among many others.
+It is unlikely that people, industry and society as a whole will be able to afford this luxury at a price of over 100 dollars per barrel.
+The reasons for this are the financial crisis, demographic change, global dependence on this limited resource, the level of innovation and many other factors.

-In fact what we are witnesssing is the decline fo oil prices to a much lower level, somewhere around 50 dollars for every barrel of oil.
-The longer prices stay at this level the more likely it is that prices will overshoot.
-It is improbable that fiscially-streched economies in Western and Southern Europe will be able to pay for prices very much above the 100 dollars for every barrel of oil.
+In fact, we are witnessing the gradual decline in oil prices.
+Oil prices are falling to a much lower level.
+Prices are around 50 dollars for each barrel of oil when the economy is not doing so well.
+The longer the prices remain at this level, the more likely it is that prices will overshoot the target again.
+It is unlikely that financially troubled economies in Western and Southern Europe will be able to pay prices well above $100 per barrel of oil.

-Over time, structures and organisations that can withstand these price fluctuations will disappear.
+Over time, structures and organizations that cannot withstand these price fluctuations will disappear.

-What we are witnessing in Germany especially is the power shift from large energy corporations to smaller public utilities.
-After a period of privatization there is now a strong push to manage infrastructure by the state.
-This is backed by the public, across all age groups.
-Just alone in 2015 we saw the break-up of E.ON, the world’s largest privately-owned electricity company and RWE, Germany’s second largest electricity company.
-This will be a structural shift in the industry.
+What we are currently experiencing in Germany is a shift of power from large energy companies to smaller public utilities.
+After an initial phase of privatization, there is now renewed strong pressure on the state to manage the electricity infrastructure.
+This is supported by the public.
+This new approach is supported across all age groups.
+In 2015 alone, we witnessed the break-up of E.ON, the world’s largest private electricity company, and RWE, the second largest German electricity company.
+This will be a structural change in the industry.

 A train wreck to the future.
 Or hypomobile joints?

-What we see in Germany for example is that the national railways compensate for personal transport and currently expand in order to cope with growing customer demand.
-Electricity providers have to meet this demand and the lack of infrastructure was part of the reason for recent price upticks.
-For the forseeable future, let us say for now for the next 20 to 30 years, state-run businesses will be at the forefront of the energy transformation in Germany.
-The same is true in many other European countries.
+What we see in Germany, for example, is that the national railroads compensate for passenger traffic.
+The national railroads are currently expanding to meet growing customer demand.
+The electricity suppliers have to meet this demand.
+For the forseeable future, say for now for the next 20 to 30 years, state-run businesses will be at the forefront of the energy transformation in Germany.
+This also applies to many other European countries.